top of page

 My patients often ask me if I run SIBO tests, or if I use other types of tests.
 My answer is always the same: every person is unique, and in order to achieve lasting relief, we need to address your specific root cause and your body's needs.

-Finding the root cause often involves advanced funcitonal medicine labs, like the GI MAP, but it depends on the individual.
-For instance, the patient's medical history, family history, childhood, stressors, diet, lifestyle, etc. are factors in the SIBO equation.
+Finding the root cause often involves advanced functional medicine labs, like the GI MAP, but it depends on the individual.
+For instance, the patient's medical history, family history, childhood, stressors, diet, lifestyle, etc., are factors in the SIBO equation.

 Why SIBO Is So Often Missed or Misdiagnosed